Yaya-Cout/Nwagyu/src/guide/help/how-to-install.md

 Usually you just need a nwa file.
 Here’s how to make it work:

 1. Download a .nwa file on your computer
 2. Go to [NumWorks’s installer](https://my.numworks.com/apps) from your computer.
-Note: You’ll need to use Chrome.
+Note: You’ll need to use a Chromium-based browser (e.g. Chrome).
 3. Click the “Connect” button
 4. A form should appear : use the file you downloaded in step 1.
 5. Press the “Install” button that just appeared.